kayvonkhosrowpour/voot_app/README.md

 <div>
   <img src="https://i.imgur.com/uziylpC.jpg" width="280"/>
-  <p>After registering for an account, a user can search for, view, and contact their representatives, view all upcoming elections based on their registered location, and find the nearest polling location for these elections.</p>
+  <p>After registering for an account, a user can search for, view, and contact their representatives, view all upcoming elections based on their registered location, and find the nearest polling location for these election.
+All within a single app!
+Performing your civic duties has never been made easier.</p>
 </div>

 ## Find, view, and contact your representatives